-- Is the pregnancy implanted normally inside my uterus (womb)? - Are there one or more fetuses? - Are there any apparent fetal anomalies? - Is the growth of the embryo / fetus in agreement with the size expected according to the date of my last menstrual period? - What is my estimated due date? - Aside from nuchal translucency, what are the other options for testing or screening for genetic abnormalities or pregnancy complications, early in pregnancy?
+- Is the pregnancy implanted normally inside my womb? - Are there one or more fetuses? - Are there any apparent fetal anomalies? - Is the growth of the embryo / fetus in agreement with the size expected according to the date of my last menstrual period? - What is my estimated due date? - Aside from nuchal translucency, what are the other options for testing or screening for genetic abnormalities?